KingRajan03/Gill-Sense-Company-Website/README.md

 # Gill Sense – Official Company Website

 ## 📌 Project Overview
-**Gill Sense** is the official company website developed during my Software Engineer Trainee role at Gill Instruments Pvt Ltd.
+**Gill Sense** is the official company website developed during my Software Engineer Trainee role at **Gill Instruments Pvt Ltd**.
 This website was fully developed, tested, and handed over to the company as a production-ready solution.
 The site is complete and functioning — final deployment and content updates are managed by the organisation.

 ---